-When visiting the mosque be mindful of mosque etiquette where women cover their bodies and leave your shoes at the entrance of the mosque.
-The mosque as a calm and cool environment and you can relax and pray if it falls on your walking tour of KL.
+When visiting the mosque be mindful of mosque etiquette where women cover their bodies and leave their shoes at the entrance of the mosque.
+The mosque is a calm and cool environment and you can relax and pray if it falls on your walking tour of KL.

 The mosque has a spacious structure with modern architecture this building is inspired by Masjid-al-Haram.
 The mosque can accommodate 15,000 worshippers.
 The structure of the mosque consists of 18 domes.
 13 domes marking 13 states of Malaysia and 5 pillars of Islam.

 Places of interest nearby include: